Matsadura/ALX_Time_Saver/README.md

 If you click on a file it'll open it (in github of course).

-### Header Maker
+### Header Maker & Files maker
-This needs more work but it does the job for now, in order to take advantage of it you must download the page of the project by saving it as ``.html``, then run the script with ``python3 header_maker.py``, the output should be in ``main.h``.
+This needs more work but it does the job for now, in order to take advantage of it you must download the page of the project by saving it as ``.html``, then :
-__NOTE : The main.h file will be in the current working directory__
+* For the header maker run the script with ``mkheader``, the output should be in ``main.h`` in your location of choice.
+* For the files maker run the script with ``mkfiles``, the new files will be in your location of choice.

-Follow these steps :
+Follow these steps for both scripts :

 1 .
-Save the page
+Save the page :

 ![1](https://github.com/Matsadura/ALX_Time_Saver/assets/132571698/b5cf7059-8b4e-43d9-a232-42526492ad23)